mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 53 - Explicit Iteration/readme.md

 # Conclusion

-This kind of smell do not ring the bell to many developers because they think this is a subtlety.
+This kind of smell does not ring a bell to many developers because they think this is a subtlety.

-Clean code is full of this few declarative things that can make a difference.
+Clean code is full of these few declarative things that can make a difference.

 # Relations